snixtho/TurboPower-FlashFiler-1.x-Database-Interface/README.md

             int c = 0;
             while (!FF1TableEOF()) {
+	    	// Note here that reading strings require the use of IntPtr and marshalling.
                 IntPtr scoreP = IntPtr.Zero;
                 FF1TableFieldValuePPChar(ref scoreP, 3);

+		// The database works with ASCII/ANSI charset.
+Also you should trim the string due
-                string score = Marshal.PtrToStringAnsi(scoreP).Trim();
+		// to adding of some uneccessary data. string score = Marshal.PtrToStringAnsi(scoreP).Trim();

                 if (score == "*.9") {